Victor-994/Discord_Like_App/README.md

 # Discord_Like_App

-I made a Discor Like App.
+I made a Discord Like App.

 # Install virtualenv first
 pip install virtualenv